 Mississippi River Sculpture Park & Interpretive Center

 St. Feriole Island is located on the west side of Prairie du Chien.
-Turn west on Blackhawk Avenue, then north when you reach the island.
+West on Blackhawk Avenue, then north when you reach the island.

 - On Water